On $\ast$-homogeneous ideals: What -homogeneous ideals can do

 (3) Note that as $J\supseteq I$ we have $J^{r}\supseteq I^{r}$ for all positive integers $r.$ Next for every finitely generated ideal $F$ such that $F^{\ast }\supseteq J$ $^{s}$ for some $s$ we have $F^{\ast }=(J^{s}+G)^{\ast }=(J^{s}+I^{s}+G)^{\ast }=(I^{s}+(J^{s}+G))^{\ast }$ and so $(F_{m})^{\ast }=(d)$ for some positive integer $m$ and for each $\ast $ -homogeneous ideal $G.)$ (4) If $I,J$ are two similar $\ast $-afg homogeneous ideals then $(IJ)^{\ast }$ is similar to both $I$ and $J.${} $ (IJ)^{\ast }$ is $\ast $-invertible and $\ast $-homogeneous and of course similar to both $I$ and $J.$ We have to show that for each $\ast $ -homogeneous ideal $G,$ for some $r\in N,$ $(I^{r}J^{r}+G)_{m}^{\ast }=(d)$ for some $m.$ Let $F=(I^{r}J^{r}+G)^{\ast }.$ By (2) we know that $ I^{m}\supseteq J^{m}$ or $J^{m}\supseteq I^{m},$ say $I^{m}\supseteq J^{m}.$ Now consider $(F_{m})^{\ast }=(I^{mr}J^{mr}+G_{m})^{\ast }\supseteq (J^{2mr}+G_{m})$ or $(F_{m})^{\ast }=(J^{2mr}+H)^{\ast }$ and by definition $ (F_{mt})^{\ast }$ is principal for some $t.$ \end{proof}

 Now define a $\ast $-afg semi homogeneous domain ($\ast $-afg-SHD) as: $D$ is a $\ast $-afg-SHD if every nonzero non unit of $D$ is expressible as a $ \ast $-product of finitely many $\ast $-afg homogeneous ideals.
 Indeed $D$ is a $\ast $-afg-SHD is a $\ast $-SHD whose $\ast $-homogeneous ideals are $ \ast $-afg homogeneous.
 (S. Xing, a student of Wang Fanggui, is working with me on this topic.
 Xing, incidentally, is also at Chengdu University, China.
-Now Dan Anderson has also joined in and there's a possibility that some definitions will be changed.)
+Now Dan Anderson has also joined in and there's a possibility that the definition will be completely twisted out of shape.)

 Next, each of the definitions of homogeneous elements can actually give rise to $\ast $-potent domains in the same manner as the $\ast $-super potent domains of \cite{HZ 2019}.
 In \cite{HZ 2019}, for a star operation $\ast $ of finite character, a $\ast $-homogeneous ideal is called $\ast $-rigid.
 The $\ast $-maximal ideal containing a $\ast $-homogeneous ideal $I$ may be called a $\ast $-potent maximal $\ast $-ideal, as we have already done.
 Next we may call the $\ast $-homogeneous ideal $I$ $\ast $-super-homogeneous if each $\ast $-homogeneous ideal $J$ containing $I$ is $\ast $-invertible and we may call a $\ast $-potent domain $D$ $\ast $-super potent if every maximal $\ast $- ideal $I$ of $D$ contains a $\ast $-super homogeneous ideal.
 But then one can study $\ast $-A-potent domains where A refers to a $ \ast $-homogeneous ideal that corresponds to a particular definition.
 For example a $\ast $-homogeneous ideal $J$ is said to be of type $1$ in \cite {AZ 2019} if $\sqrt{J}=M(J).$ So we can talk about $\ast $-type $1$ potent domains as domains each of whose maximal $\ast $-ideals contains a $\ast $ -homogeneous ideal of type $1.$ The point is, to each suitable definition say A of a $\ast $-homogeneous ideal we can study the $\ast $-A-potent domains as we studied the $\ast $-super potent domains in \cite{HZ 2019}.
 Of course the theory corresponding to definition A would be different from that of other $\ast $-potent domains.
 For example each of the maximal $\ast $ -ideal of the $\ast $-type $1$ potent domain would be the radical of a $\ast $-homogeneous ideal etc. Now as it is usual we present some of the concepts that have some direct and obvious applications, stemming from the use of $ \ast $-homogeneous ideals.
 For this we select the $\ast $-f-potent domains for a study.